MaryIsbell/Editing/LITTLE RED RIDING-HOOD.md

 And, saying these words, this wicked wolf fell upon Little Red Riding-Hood, and ate her all up.
 [^1]:This is the comments from a student.
 It is very smart *Title of Work*.
 [^2]:This comment has been changed for this new edition.
-It now explains things a little differently and it includes a *citation* and the initials of the contributors VRM (this can be looked up in the frontmatter?)
+It now explains things a little differently and it includes a *citation*.
+Contributors: [VRM, YTS, IUP](https://press.rebus.community/transforming/front-matter/37/)